 This three-star boutique hotel is right in the heart of Eger, within minutes of the main points of attraction (the castle is just steps away).
 The rooms are tidy, air-conditioned, and come with a view; hotel guests can park their cars in the underground garage.
 Eger’s top restaurant, Macok, is on the ground floor of the building.

 The restaurant on the ground floor of Imola Udvarház is likely the best in Eger.
 Macok serves updated and beautifully plated Hungarian and regional dishes such as the wonderful trout filet sourced from the nearby Szilvásvárad and paired with tender mushrooms.
 With mains in the €10-15 range, Macok isn’t cheap, but it’s very good.
 Brum Brum, on the opposite side, is a pizza restaurant specializing in Roman-style pizzas by the slice.

 Senator-Ház restaurant (location; +36 36 411 711)

-This Hungarian restaurant by Eger’s main square has been run by the same owner-couple for more than three decades.
+This traditional Hungarian restaurant by Eger’s main square has been run by the same owner-couple for more than three decades.
 Not all dishes will blow your mind, but if you’re hankering for an unfussy traditional place to which Eger locals also go, this is your best chance.
 Mains are €8-12 and there are reasonably priced wines from local producers.
 Sit at the tables on the outdoor patio for a chance to people-watch during your meal.